The Most Unique Way to Find Off-Market Apartment Deals

 - I am not selling anytime soon

-Regardless of the response, follow-up is key.
+Regardless of the response, follow-up is key to investing in off-market apartment buildings.
 James said that most people will send out one batch of letters and then forget about it.

 If the owner is interested, you need to obtain the rent roll and the trailing 12 months financials to determine an offer price.

 If they aren’t interested, James recommends following-up (via direct mail, phone call, or text message) every 3 to 6 months to gauge their interest in selling again, to build rapport and be top-of-mind for when the owner is interested in selling.
 It’s all about timing.